ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 :sup:`2` MI300A is supported on Ubuntu 22.04.4, RHEL 9.3, RHEL 8.9 and SLES 15 SP5.

 .. important::
-  Systems with multiple GPUs may require ``iommu=pt`` to be set at boot time to prevent application hangs, as described in :ref:`multi-gpu`.
+  Systems with multiple GPUs may require ``iommu=pt`` to be set at boot time to prevent application hangs, as described in :doc:`Troubleshooting - Issue #5 <../how-to/native-install/install-faq>`

 .. _supported_distributions: